defnecirci/HIBIT-2020/_posts/2020-01-02-poster-information.markdown

 # HIBIT 2020 – Poster information

 Contributors wishing to present their work at HIBIT 2020 as a poster presentation are invited to submit an abstract through the submission system on the conference website.
-All abstracts will be reviewed by the scientific committee, and the authors of those selected for presentation will be informed by **31 August 2020**.
+All abstracts will be reviewed by the scientific committee, and the authors of those selected for presentation will be informed by **October 1st 2020**.

 All selected abstracts will be printed in the conference abstract book and assigned a video conference room during the poster session.